-POLICY AND ADVOCACY: Even before the census campaign formally launched, California Calls advocated for the state's investment in census outreach.
+POLICY AND ADVOCACY:

+Even before the census campaign formally launched, California Calls advocated for the state's investment in census outreach.
 At the national level amid the COVID-19 pandemic, they pushed for delays in enumeration of people experiencing homelessness.
 Their advocacy ensured California had the resources and policies to maximize Black civic engagement in the census and redistricting process.

-in-person help through door-todoor canvassing in the hardest-tocount communities.
+We began our work by deploying in-person help through door-todoor canvassing in the hardest-tocount communities.
 Then, in mid-March 2020, our best-laid Census plans came to a sudden halt because of COVID-19.
 Education fairs became car caravans, and online events and peer-to-peer conversations became relational organizing in digital forums.